-Here’s a game day dessert that can double as breakfast!
-It’s called Cinnamon Streusel Pizza, and the way I would describe it is as kind of a cross between a pizza and a coffee cake.
+Here’s a game day dessert that can double as breakfast.
+It’s called Cinnamon Streusel Pizza, and it is kind of a cross between a pizza and a coffee cake.
 It feeds a crowd and can be made in 30 minutes from start to finish, so it’s perfect for tomorrow.

 The secret to the speedy preparation is Fleischmann’s Pizza Crust Yeast, which I just discovered a few weeks ago.

 What’s special about the pizza yeast is that it’s a fast rising and enhanced with a dough relaxer.
 What you get, if using the recipe on the back of the packet, is a supremely easy to roll dough that is an absolute pleasure to work with.

 Of course you could also use Rapid Rise yeast or even regular yeast if you have more time, but I did use the pizza yeast for this recipe because I had a packet in the pantry.

 Since there are only three of us, we’ll probably eat couple of pieces for breakfast and freeze the rest in individual pieces.

 You can use the recipe on the first link or follow my version below.
 I increased the cinnamon a bit, added walnuts and pressed the dough directly onto a greased pizza pan.